 Vintage

-I know there are a lot of people with gluten issues, but try and make sourdough bread or natural yeast bread.
+I know there are many people with gluten issues, but try making sourdough bread or natural yeast bread.
 Sometimes it’s not the wheat at all, but the commercial yeast.
-Very few people in Europe have any gluten issues because they use zero commercial yeast, only natural yeast.
+Very few people in Europe have gluten issues because they use only natural yeast, not commercial yeast.

 Sewing/Mending: